AlexKrechmer/unicorn_scan/README.md

 If you open a new shell, run export PATH=$PWD/go/bin:$PWD/bin:$PATH again inside the project folder.

-Naabu, HTTPX, Nmap, Gobuster, and Nikto will all work together inside unicorn_scan.sh.
+Naabu, HTTPX, Nmap, Gobuster, and Nuclei will all work together inside unicorn_scan.sh.
 For my daughter — this unicorn theme is dedicated to you. 🦄